Best Garden Tool Organizers for Garage Walls

 - Pruners/trowels (small hand) belong on pegboard.
 A wall rack’s hook geometry doesn’t grip them.

-- Watering wands (medium handle) work on pegboard or, with the right hook accessory, on the FastTrack rail.
+- Watering wands (medium handle) work on pegboard or, with the right hook accessory, on a FastTrack rail (the Rubbermaid FastTrack kit).

 - Gloves/twine/sundries belong in pegboard bins (the Wall Control kit includes 3) — wall racks have nowhere to put them.